Financial Guidance for NIHR Global Health Research Programme Contract Holders - Exchange Rates

 UK Accounting Practice: International Accounting Standard (IAS) 21

-Organisations implementing Official Development Assistance (ODA) projects follow International Accounting Standard (ISA) 21, which states: “A foreign currency transaction shall be recorded, on initial recognition in the functional currency, by applying to the foreign currency amount the spot exchange rate between the functional currency and the foreign currency at the date of the transaction”.
+Organisations implementing ODA projects follow International Accounting Standard (ISA) 21, which states: “A foreign currency transaction shall be recorded, on initial recognition in the functional currency, by applying to the foreign currency amount the spot exchange rate between the functional currency and the foreign currency at the date of the transaction”.

 Using spot rates, which is usually determined by the financial markets, can bring challenges such as delays in ascertaining daily spot rates or may require additional resources in some contexts such as where ODA projects is implemented.
 In practice, organisations tend to use average rates for a week or a month, which can be determined in advance.
 For example, the average exchange rate for the month of January is taken as the rate for February and the average exchange rate for the month of February is taken as the rate for March, and so on.

 - the methodology used to convert foreign denominated transactions must be: